Popcorn2018/Bitstamp-Balances/README.md

 # Bitstamp-Balances

-Run this code on your webserver and use it to get your bitstamp balances into your google sheet.
+Upload this to your webserver then: cd /root/node-crypto-api-kwiksand forever start app.js

+Then you can use the following code in a google sheet script to get your bitstamp balances: var response = UrlFetchApp.fetch("http://You.rIP.Add.res:3233/cryptobalance/bitstamp?CUSTOMER_ID="+custNo+"&API_KEY="+key+"&API_SECRET="+secret);